Forrester Research, Inc.

 E. Other Situations.
 If you are faced with a special situation not specifically addressed by the Code or other Company policies, you should discuss it with your manager or any other manager.
 Your manager should discuss the situation with the Chief Legal Officer or the Chief People Officer if it is not clear whether the Code applies, or if it appears that an exception or waiver is appropriate.
 The Chief Legal Officer shall be responsible for maintaining a complete record of all requests for exceptions and waivers.
 Exceptions or waivers must be approved by a member of the Executive Team and the Chief Legal Officer, or in the case of an exception or waiver requested by an officer of director, by the Audit Committee.

 A. Relationship to Other Company Policies.
 In addition to the policies set forth in this Code, Forrester has implemented several policies that relate to business conduct and ethics:

 - Statement of Company Policy on Insider Trading and Transactions in Company Stock

 - Forrester Unlawful Harassment Policy

-These policies and procedures are detailed in Forrester’s Employee Handbooks posted on HERO, the Company’s intranet.
+These policies are posted on Backstage, the Company’s intranet.
 They set forth clear and specific directions concerning everyday business practices and behavior, and employees are expected to be familiar with and conduct themselves in accordance with these policies.